Planned Labrador Retriever litter

 Male

 Lizzie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “All of my puppies (from the same dam) are the same price, no difference in show potential or pet.
 I ask for a 25% deposit and it is usually non-refundable.
 In the case of a show potential or service dog I will refund if there is not a suitable puppy in the litter.”